Anton Beyer's automatic organs were the "jukeboxes" of the Bourbons

-The organ appears externally with the appearance of a writing desk, the organ mechanism is contained in the upper part of the cabinet, hidden by the accessories that characterize the structure, in fact, of the cabinet-desk; only the cylinder and part of the gears are visible behind a window with glass placed just above the flap top.
-The construction of the mechanics corresponds to a type already strongly characterized, almost standardized, of the Viennese automatic organs of the first half of the 19th century, possibly differing only for greater precision in construction.
-The strictly musical part consists of a small automatic cylinder organ with a single register of 46 notes (C1 – A4 on a 4 ‘basis).
+- The organ appears outwardly with the appearance of a mobile writing desk; the mechanism of the organ is contained in the upper part of the piece of furniture, hidden by the accessories that characterize its structure as a piece of furniture-desk; only the cylinder and part of the gearing are visible behind a small glass window located just above the flap.
+The construction of the mechanism corresponds to an already strongly characterized, almost standardized typology of the Viennese automatic organs of the first half of the 19th century, possibly differing only for greater precision in the construction.
+The strictly musical part consists of a small automatic cylinder organ with a single register of 46 notes (C1 – A4 on a 4′ base).

-The structure of the organ is as follows: a lead weight, placed in a special vertical compartment along the rear left corner of the cabinet, is hung from a string, originally made of gut, which, unwinding and pulling a reel, sets in motion a gear train.
-This activates the bellows that produce air under pressure, and, at the same time, rotates the cylinder, whose tips, by means of special levers or “keys”, operate the valves (ventilators) that open the air towards the barrels.
-In its rotary movement, the cylinder is gradually moved also in a lateral direction, thus assuming a spiral trend, so the execution of each cylinder involves 6 complete rotations, and lasts about 4 minutes.
-The cylinders are interchangeable, inserted in the instrument through a special support.
+- The structure of the organ is as follows: a lead weight, placed in a special vertical compartment along the rear left corner of the cabinet, is hung from a string, originally made of gut, which, unwinding and pulling a spool, sets a gear train.
+This activates the bellows which produce air under pressure, and, at the same time, rotates the cylinder, whose tips, by means of special levers or "keys", operate the valves (fans) which open the air towards the barrels.
+In its rotary movement, the cylinder is also gradually moved laterally, thus assuming a spiral pattern, so that the execution of each cylinder involves 6 complete rotations, and lasts about 4 minutes.
+The cylinders are interchangeable, inserted into the instrument through a special support.

-The start of the performance of the pieces is determined at the stroke of each hour, by the pendulum clock, which is located on the front of the cabinet, at the top.
-It is obviously also possible to manually start the organ, or stop its operation.
+- The start of the execution of the pieces is determined at the stroke of each hour, by the pendulum clock, which is located on the front of the cabinet, at the top.
+Obviously, it is also possible to start the organ manually, or to block its operation.
 The weight charge is enough to play four cylinders.
-In order for the organ to function in a way that is even only acceptable, it is necessary that all its parts move perfectly.
+In order for the organ to function even acceptably, it is necessary that all its parts move perfectly.
 The forces involved are minimal, and even a very small imperfection can compromise the proper functioning of the entire instrument.

-The typology of the pipes, usual for this model of organs, refers to the registers, particularly widespread in the German area, generally referred to as “Transverse flute” or “Orchestral flute”.
-The same name of the type of pipes gives an idea of the sound model that is intended to be created: a concert of transverse flutes which, when properly tuned, make the overall “orchestral” impression of the pieces being performed.
+- The typology of the pipes, usual for this model of organ, refers to the registers, particularly widespread in the German area, generally called "transverse flute" or "orchestral flute".
+The very denomination of the type of pipes gives an idea of the sound model to be created: a concert of transverse flutes which, suitably tuned, give an overall "orchestral" impression of the pieces being performed.

 Interior of the bigger organ